Why is summer reading so important?

 How do I earn a stamp or punch?

-You earn one (1) stamp or punch by visiting your library and telling a Summer Reading volunteer what you are reading.
+You earn one (1) stamp or punch by visiting your library and showing an Explore Summer Reading volunteer or staff member the title you’ve written in your Passport or Punch Card.
 A visit equals going to one (1) library in the Prince William Public Library System in a 24-hour period.

 Do I have to have a library card to participate?